-You undertake the grant activity as set out in your grant agreement.
-We manage the grant by working with you, monitoring your progress and making payments.
+You complete the grant activity as set out in your grant agreement.
+DISR manage the grant by working with you, monitoring your progress and making payments.

-Evaluation of the Australian Heritage Grants Program
+Evaluation of the Australian Heritage Grants 2024-25

-DCCEEW evaluate the specific grant activity and the Australian Heritage Grants Program as a whole.
+DCCEEW will evaluate the specific grant activity and Australian Heritage Grants 2024-25 grant opportunity as a whole.
 We base this on information you provide to us and that we collect from various sources.